Skip to main content

 Crannog Play Drumpellier

-The Interplay play area is aimed at younger children with sandpits, slides, roundabout and swings.
+The Interplay play park is aimed at younger children with sandpits, slides, roundabout and swings, with a focus on accessible, all-abilities equipment.

-The Cranogg play area which is based on a historic Cranogg dwelling.
-This is an inclusive play area which consists of climbing nets and frames, slides, walkways, rope swings, interactive play equipment, cargo net, suspended bridges and talk tubes.
+The Cranog play park is based on a historic Cranog dwelling, discovered during archaeological excavations under Lochend Loch.
+This is an inclusive play park with climbing nets and frames, slides, walkways, rope swings, interactive play equipment, cargo net, suspended bridges and talk tubes.

 Accessibility